31 Flavors of Noir on the Fringe to Lure you in! Part 3

 Director Bryan Forbe’s films came to grips with taboo subjects in his realist style of 1960s cinema, in much the same way Robert Aldrich populated his films with misfits and outsiders — The L Shaped Room examines converging stories and social minefields, including unwed motherhood, lesbianism, and race.
 Forbe’s work delved into humanity in a microcosmic tableau.

-But if one were to look at the film objectively there is nothing on its face that couldn’t be read one way or the other.
-George Segal is Corporal King (‘Rat’) who runs a lucrative black market always scheming and plotting within his close circle of men, the Guards, and the Malay locals to obtain contraband.
+But if one were to look at the film objectively, there would be nothing on its face that couldn’t be read one way or the other.
+George Segal is Corporal King (‘Rat’) who runs a lucrative black market, always scheming and plotting within his close circle of men, the Guards, and the Malay locals to obtain contraband.
 His position as a black marketeer helps him transcend his rank within that prison camp.

 But freedom meant that he would be stripped of his privilege.
-King lives a better life than anyone else in the POW camp, but he does bring a bit of release and small obtainables which to the desperate, become luxuries for the other men.
-There is a sharp contrast between his freshly laundered shirts, combed hair, clean face and while other men starve and wear soiled, tattered rags.
-Pete Marlowe begins to respect King who he comes to see, not only as a clever mercenary but someone who brings a bit of dignity to the other men.
+King lives a better life than anyone else in the POW camp, but he does bring a bit of release and small obtainables, which, to the desperate, become luxuries for the other men.
+There is a sharp contrast between his freshly laundered shirts, combed hair, and clean face while other men starve and wear soiled, tattered rags.
+Pete Marlowe begins to respect King, who he comes to see not only as a clever mercenary but also as someone who brings a bit of dignity to the other men.

 Men can sink to the depths of hell when they are treated like animals.
 The film is an example of a homo-social dynamic of camaraderie against a common obstacle.
 Homosocial behavior is often seen in films where men are thrown together and must bond, in particular prison movies and war films, where men are dependent on each other and forced to survive.

 Hollywood proposes films that appear heterosexual but have suggestive coding.
-There are many scenes of tenderness, caring, and affection that speaks of homo-erotic desire that hasn't been consummated but lingers around the two men.
-Pete has a strong longing for King, but once the prisoners are freed, King pushes Pete away not only because he will be losing any identification with great importance, he will be going back to obscurity.
-Now he must bury his homosexual feelings and go back to his straight life.
+There are many scenes of tenderness, caring, and affection that speak of homo-erotic desire that hasn’t been consummated but lingers around the two men.
+Pete has a strong longing for King, but once the prisoners are freed, King pushes Pete away not only because he will lose any identification of great importance but also because he will go back to obscurity.
+Now, he must bury his homosexual feelings and go back to his straight life.

 Ultimately when the war is declared over, King must deny and dismiss Pete completely in order to shed his homosexuality.
 But Pete is devastated “”King becomes cold and cruel.
 Pete implores him “You called me Sir last nightThe war is over, but you and me, we’re just the same.”